-Note: Students who have graduated must, in order to receive their diploma, have a zero balance in their ATI student account OR be in a current status with their student loan payment obligations.
+Note: In order to receive their diploma, students who have graduated must have a zero balance in their ATI student account.

 Graduation Ceremony

 The School conducts graduation ceremonies to honor its graduates and confer awards for outstanding academic and other meritorious achievements.